Skip to content

 • Rigorous application of recommended repellents three times daily (when getting up, lunch and tea time).
 Consideration of some camp supplies of repellent bought for communal use to demonstrate good practice (similar to the way we use sun cream).
 Kit list to specify which repellents most effective.

 • Where it is necessary to enter areas where ticks are being picked up, wear long trousers or waterproof trousers, tucked into long socks.
-Discourage children from playing in bracken, long grass etc. when we know there are ticks.The most important action (given that none of the above are may be possible in all cases) Daily Inspections for and removal of ticks – all children on a daily basis, in the morning before rally or in the evening of each day to minimise the length of time ticks are attached.
+Discourage children from playing in bracken, long grass etc. when we know there are ticks.The most important action (given that none of the above may be possible in all cases) Daily visual checks for, and removal of, ticks – all children on a daily basis, in the morning before rally or in the evening of each day to minimise the length of time ticks are attached.
 Exactly how this is arranged could be discussed in conjunction with the group e.g. TS and older could be paired up to help each other check difficult to reach areas.
 This should include the head, neck and hairline of esp. younger children.Where ticks are not anticipated:

 4. The standard first aid kit always includes tick removers, guidance on their use and advice on suitable repellents.
 It should also contain ‘Lyme Disease – Brief Guide to Childcare on camp’ document.
 Suitable prevention methods can be put into place if ticks are evident after all.